doyun421/Face_Recognition/README.md

 installing on raspberry Pi 2/3 with 8GB memory card.
 Write it to a memory card using Etcher (burning the OS image onto removable external media) put the memory card in the RPI and boot it up

+1. Clone the code from github (dlib)
+2. Build the main dlib library
+3. Build and istal the Python extensions

+##index+

+dlib C++ library